ariary/volana/README.md

 ### from non interactive shell

-Imagine you have a non interactive shell (webshelk or blind rce), you could use `encrypt` and `decrypt` subcommand.
+Imagine you have a non interactive shell (webshell or blind rce), you could use `encrypt` and `decrypt` subcommand.
 Previously, you need to build `vodka` with embedded encryption key.

 **On attacker machine**